steviemcg/scuguk/src/pages/events/2021/01/london-sagittarius-sitecore-usergroup.md

 templateKey: 'event-page'
 eventId: 167DB672-14F2-4497-A3C4-E77F95876797
 title: London - January 2021
 sup: Join us for London's first Sitecore Technical User Group of the year!
+We will kick off the new year with a group of fantastic speakers and Sitecore technical goodness to get you ready for the year ahead.
 date: 2021-01-21 17:00
 dateConfirmed: false
 sponsors: